 Jarabacoa was the mountain destination and it was very touristy and posh in the lush jungle forests with rivers, beautiful waterfalls and misty mountains.
 We made it about 1 hour out, to Constanza, instead because we decided to take this mountain road (aka most direct route from Southwestern coast) instead of back through Sto Dom and vía some tolls (FYI take the tolls! ).
 The route was beautiful but it was most likely the car´s first time ever on this type of road…aka it was not made for those hills, dirt roads, potholes, rocks or water crossings…the whole time we were teasing the idea of having to turn back or potentially getting stuck and having to abandon vehicle…

 The mountain road started out great from Padre las Casa town until it turned up a dirt road.
 Luckily most of the dirt road was well maintained but we had a Kia rental car with literally no horsepower to take the steep ass hills…nor much traction at times.
 If you do this road at least get all-wheel drive….it was a beautiful drive albeit very slow in this car.
-To go up the hills we were in lowest gear, pedal to the floor and barely making it…but our Kia tried as hard as it could as well as my boyfriend.
+To go up the hills we were in lowest gear, pedal to the floor and barely making it…but our Kia tried as hard as it could as well as Sam.
 One hill was so steep we thought we might go backwards and once we got up it we asked the first person we came across about road conditions further up.
 This was also an unmarked road so we had to ask often which direction to go from whoever was remarkably around when we needed to know.
 Some said the car can’t make it because of a river crossing that was bad while others said take it step by step, go slow, take photos and enjoy the ride.
 Those saying it wasn’t possible had us worried but we were happy once we got to the river to find it with a bridge.
 Right after that though we ran into problems with an area messed up from past water run off on the road…literally just past the river.
 It was so bad we got stuck.
 Luckily it was all dry and a local on moto saw us and decided to help by searching for tools to level a section of road we most likely wouldn’t pass.
 We fixed the road a bit but kept getting stuck in the soft newly made road lol.
 We weren’t ready to give up being only 8 miles from pavement and the locals were adamant to help soooo we kept trying.
 It took several reconstructions of the road (just where wheels would go), two people sitting on the hood of the car for weight and some steady speed to finally make it past the crappiest part of the whole road.
 Ten miles later we were in Constanza but that freedom was only after conquering a huge puddle, a smaller river and a massive speed bump in our way ha ha.
 It couldn´t get any better than finding upon arrival to the hotel room a saying ¨let´s travel new roads¨ hanging on the wall LOL!

 Constanza was all farm land in a valley that was great for running and biking.
 I am sure there was more to it but we only left time for a run then we were on our way to waterfall hopping into Jarabacoa!
 Waterfalls were lovely and all on the way into town for us.
 First up was Salto Jimenoa which we really liked because you had to hike down and it was so powerful and wild.
 There is actually two falls with this name but the second one was closed because bridges had been wiped out….as we later learned upon visiting…ha well maybe check if it is open before heading over….it looked like an awesome walk to get there and if not there was a nice river walk with picnic areas opposite it´s entrance.
 The second waterfall we made our way to see was Salto de Baiguate which we were happy we did second because it was damned and not as real.
 There was a paved path (which came in handy later), it was only 600m from the parking lot, free (the other charged parking) and actually did look good in photos.
 We arrived here just in time to enjoy the natural pool before a monsoon arrived.
 Well kind of….

-We ended up leaving as it started to rain on us and started running when it really started pouring to avoid being totally soaked…but my boyfriend couldn´t run as fast in sandals so he met me at the entrance later….but waaaay later….so much so that I began to worry.
+We ended up leaving as it started to rain on us and started running when it really started pouring to avoid being totally soaked…but my boyfriend had sandals on and couldn´t run as fast so he met me at the entrance later….but waaaay later….so much so that I began to worry.
 Everyone at the falls had now returned and he was dead last….soaked obviously.
 Turns out he lost his phone…amid the fury of water dropping from the sky.
 At the falls besides ourselves were a group of boys and another couple.
 The group of boys arrived after me and left on their motorbikes in the pouring rain and then came the girlfriend by herself…Where were our boyfriends? …Finally they return and slowly explain what happened….after a bit of a communication issue the guy comes and talks to me and I finally understand what is happening.
 Turns out he believes the phone is actually stolen….by the group of boys….Still pouring out we side with their story claiming the boyfriend saw one of them crouch down and pick something up…and knows the boys personally.
 One guy at the office jumps in our car and we follow the couple on moto to the house of the group of boys with the plan to simply talk them into returning the phone (guy in our car was the security enforcer on the deal).
-We waited on the street while the couple went up to the house…surprisingly they return with my boyfriends phone.
+We waited on the street while the couple went up to the house…surprisingly they return with his phone.
 The guy in our car tells us that the guy who helped us out used to be a ¨delincuente¨ (criminal) but found God and gave it all up and now helps others when he can and that he is well respected because he used to be like the boys who stole the phone.
 The boys got off with no police issues and we have the phone….one story that is very lucky, super random, right place, right time (or wrong?) and a lesson that there is always someone out there looking to take advantage of some other…even in a straight downpour of rain! …This poor phone is not happy with 2021 trips…ha ha in Belize it fell and was destroyed only to be fixed a few days before this Dominican Republic…lol.